Tit for tat

 Tit for tat is an English saying meaning "equivalent retaliation".
-It developed from "tip for tap", first recorded in 1558.
+It is an alternation of tip for tap "blow for blow", first recorded in 1558.

 It is also a highly effective strategy in game theory.
 An agent using this strategy will first cooperate, then subsequently replicate an opponent's previous action.
 If the opponent previously was cooperative, the agent is cooperative.
 If not, the agent is not.
+This is similar to reciprocal altruism in biology.

 Game theory

 Tit-for-tat has been very successfully used as a strategy for the iterated prisoner's dilemma.
 The strategy was first introduced by Anatol Rapoport in Robert Axelrod's two tournaments, held around 1980.
 Notably, it was (on both occasions) both the simplest strategy and the most successful in direct competition.

-An agent using this strategy will first cooperate, then subsequently replicate an opponent's previous action.
-If the opponent previously was cooperative, the agent is cooperative.
-If not, the agent is not.
-This is similar to reciprocal altruism in biology.

-History

-The term developed most concretely in Northern Ireland, to describe increasing eye for an eye mentality, amongst the Irish Republicans and Ulster Unionists.
-This can be seen with the Red Lion Pub bombing by the IRA being followed by the McGurk's Bar bombing, both targeting civilians.
-Specifically the attacks of massacres would be structured around the mutual killings of Protestant and Catholic communities, both communities being generally uninterested in the violence.
-This sectarian mentality led to the term "Tit for tat bombings" to enter the common lexicon of Northern Irish society.
+Few have extended the game theoretical approach to other applications such as finance.
+In that context the tit for tat strategy was shown to be associated to the trend following strategy.